cpilip/fiea-portfolio/README.md

 # Final Comments

-Most of my professional work has been in the real-time geospatial data space, which I unfortunately can't provide professional code samples for.
+Most of my professional work has been in the real-time geospatial data space, which I unfortunately can't provide code samples for.
 Most of it has been C++ based, with some Python.

 Thank you for viewing my portfolio.
 If you have further questions, please feel free to contact me.